 There are many non-surgical hair loss treatments advertised today, and those concerned with any level of hair loss have likely tried at least one of them.
-When it comes to at-home treatments and procedures, it’s important to understand how each of them works and to determine, with the help of Dr. Thompson, which treatment or combination of treatments will be right for you.
+When it comes to at-home treatments and procedures, it’s important to understand how each of them works to determine, with the help of our specialists, which treatment, or combination of treatments, is right for you.